Anil-DEMIR-Cs/Splunk-Notes/README.md

  - HEC inputs
  - Scripted inputs

-File monitor inputs: It will monitor particular file.
+File Monitor Inputs: It will monitor particular file.
 Once new lines are written down to this file, it will start reading and forward it further.

+Winevent Monitor Inputs: Windows event monitor inputs.
+It will monitoring Windows events.